-In addition to price, volume, trading venue, and time of the trade, you must also accurate identify the exact instrument in question.
+In addition to price, volume, trading venue and time of the trade, you must also accurately identify the exact instrument in question.
 This means accurate reference data (e.g. ticker symbol, ISIN, SEDOL, etc.) is required from the moment the order originates to cancellation or post-execution for all asset classes.

 So for example, you need quality reference data for each of the following to comply with MiFID II:

 What You Need to Know